osharaki/spark-logger/README.md

 4. Click the **Log entries!** button to find and log the foods in Favorites

 ![](images/usage.gif)

-## Installation
-:rocket: Version 1.0 is live on the Chrome Web Store!
-You can find it [here](https://chrome.google.com/webstore/detail/spark-logger/lpppdeadccdckckcllnoeadmikncejlo).

 ## Development
 1. Clone this repo